 In “SET I,” MN Dance Company artistic directors Michal Rynia and Nastja Bremec Rynia embody the complexity and uncertainty of life amidst COVID-19.

 The South Korean pop juggernaut BTS has released an art film packed with dance for “Black Swan,” the first single promoting its upcoming album Map of the Soul: 7.
 The video opens with the Martha Graham quote, “A dancer dies twice—once when they stop dancing, and this first death is the more painful.”
-This intro […]
+This intro complements the lyrics, […]

 Dancer/choreographer Ephrat “Bounce” Asherie‘s background is a melting pot of cultures from all over the world—which you can vividly see reflected in her work.
 But the recent Harkness Promise Awardee attributes the cross-pollination of genres in her work to more than just her background.
 The choreographer says her eclectic style is deeply inspired by the […]